Case Study – Indecent Assault – Section 39 of the Crimes Act 1958

 - The Diversion Coordinator presents the file to the Magistrate, who makes a final determination.
 This is usually done in chambers, rather than open Court.

 In between stages 1 and 2, the Complainant is notified and invited to share their views on the case.
-It is important to note that just because the Victim is not in favor of Diversion, Diversion is not automatically refused.
+It is important to note that just because the Victim is not in favour of Diversion, Diversion is not automatically refused.
 It is just one factor that the Magistrate takes in to account.

 In this case, because of the client’s presentation at the interview, and because of his age and lack of prior offending, the Police were wiling to make a recommendation for Diversion.
 This notice was then booked in with the Court.